 Not all challenges can be best solved through the Complaint Procedure.
-The Complaint Procedure is very specific to breaches in the 3HO IKYTA KRI Code of Ethics and Professional Standards.
+The Complaint Procedure is very specific to breaches in the 3HO/IKYTA/KRI Code of Ethics and Professional Standards of a Kundalini Yoga Teacher.
 Another option to solve challenging or conflicting situations can be Mediation.

 Mediation is a process in which an impartial third party assists disputants to reach a mutually acceptable settlement of their conflicts, through dialogue, negotiation, effective communication, clarification of their needs, interests and intentions, and a deeper understanding of one another.

 The process of mediation almost invariably reveals common ground between participants that became obscured temporarily by disagreements, misunderstandings and impasses.
 Mediation removes blockages in relationships and restores goodwill.